 - “back to top” or similar navigational techniques using links must not be used

-When adding a link in the body field make sure you include any punctuation within the link.
+When adding a link in the body field make sure you do not include any end punctuation within the link.

 Lists should be bulleted to make them easier to read.
 See bullets points, Steps.